When is Bluebird Backcountry open?

 Occasionally extreme weather conditions (avalanche conditions, snow, wind, thaws or similar) may cause Bluebird Backcountry to close the entire mountain for the day.
 Occasionally CDOT closes Bluebird access highways (Highway 14 between Muddy Pass and Walden and Highway 40 between Kremmling and Steamboat Springs) due to road conditions.
 Bluebird will issue refunds or credits to guests if the entire mountain is closed or inaccessible for the day.

-Unfortunately we cannot issue refunds if the mountain is inaccessible for part of the day, or if Bluebird is accessible from either Kremmling or Steamboat Springs on Highway 40/14.
+Unfortunately, we cannot issue refunds if the mountain is inaccessible for part of the day, or if Bluebird is accessible from either Kremmling or Steamboat Springs on Highway 40/14.
+See Refund Policies.

-Last but certainly not least, we’ll be allowing camping in the parking lot at Bluebird this year for $25/night.
+Living the #vanlife?
+We’re stoked to still offer camping in the parking lot at Bluebird this year for $25/night per vehicle.
 There are no electrical hookups, so this option is really for folks who have a four-season camper van that’s outfitted to withstand really cold temperatures—it gets chilly at Bear Mountain!

 Can I stay in my camper van in the parking lot overnight?

 Vanlifers rejoice!
-Most ski areas don’t let you camp in their parking lots overnight… But Bluebird isn’t like most ski areas.
-This season, we allow overnight parking and camping with access to our portable restrooms.
-Camping costs $25/night for each vehicle.
+Most ski areas don’t let you camp in their parking lots overnight…but Bluebird isn’t like most ski areas.
+We allow overnight parking and camping with access to our portable restrooms.
+Camping costs $25/night per vehicle.
 Temperatures can get very cold at night, so we recommend four-season campers.

 Have more camping questions?
 See our dedicated camping FAQ section.